ethereum-optimism/optimism-project-ideas/infrastructure.md

 ### Optimism MEV Explorer

-While Optimism has at present a private mempool which prevents a lot of the MEV extraction that we see on other chains, there is undibitably a lot of MEV extraction going on.
-Arbitrages and liquidations don't disappear beause people can't peer into the mempool.
+While Optimism has at present a private mempool which prevents a lot of the MEV extraction that we see on other chains, there is indubitably a lot of MEV extraction going on.
+Arbitrages and liquidations don't disappear because people can't peer into the mempool.

 We'd love to know more about the MEV activity on Optimism.
 If you have the